 We also get reports of customers who have looked online and found Microsoft’s (or any another companies) tech support number, and ended up with a fake number which results in the same thing as when they call you.

 There are a bunch of fake numbers and websites all over the internet, if you want to make sure you have found the right one, give us a call and we will be happy to find the correct number for you.

 Read more at: http://www.microsoft.com/security/online-privacy/avoid-phone-scams.aspx

-Email scams, while not as popular as they used to be, are still relevant, and pose a threat to users; in 2007 the Internet Crime Complaint Center reported that about 30% of scams that occurred online originated from an email.
+Email scams, while not as popular as they used to be, are still relevant, and pose a threat to users; 74% of organizations in the United States have experienced a successful phishing attack.

-Spam filters provided by your email service do a great job at preventing you from seeing suspicious emails, but they are not perfect and do miss stuff.
+Spam filters provided by your email service do a great job at preventing you from seeing suspicious emails, but they are not perfect and do miss things.

 There are many types of email scams but the most popular seem to be along these lines:

 - Someone who needs help moving their money out of a country

 - Asking for funding for a cause they support